 The leading causes of mortality and healthcare costs worldwide are chronic diseases, resulting from lifestyle and environmental factors.
 The economic burden of poor lifestyle choices is no longer sustainable and impossible to ignore.
 Most chronic diseases are preventable.
 To treat the causes of these diseases and to be successful in prevention, a strong focus must be placed on lifestyle medicine aspects.
 Lifestyle Medicine encompasses research, prevention, diagnosis, and treatment of dysfunctions caused by a non-physiological lifestyle (lifestyle-related diseases).

 Lifestyle medicine is evidence-based clinical care that supports behavior change through person-centered techniques to improve mental wellbeing, social connection, healthy eating, physical activity, sleep, and minimization of harmful substances and behaviors.
+Now #19 in 20 fitness trends for 2022.

 The 6 pillars of lifestyle medicine: